Why Won’t My Doctor Treat Me After I Was Injured in a Car Accident?

 Our advice is that if your family doctor or primary care physician refuses to see you, and you continue to experience pain and discomfort 24 hours from the time of the accident, return to the emergency room to be seen.
 By doing so, another medical record of your injuries and complaints of pain and discomfort will be generated without a gap.
 Be persistent in your efforts at finding a doctor or clinic for treatment.
 You might even encounter a network of specialists.

-While you're on the phone, don't forget to arrange for a consultation with an experienced and effective personal injury Attorneys.
+While you’re on the phone, don’t forget to arrange for a consultation with experienced and effective personal injury Attorneys in Austin.
 Remember that they might also be of help in having you seen by a qualified medical professional, as we try to be here at Glen Larson Law.
-Our law firm helps clients all throughout Texas with severe injury claims, even taking issues to court for litigation as needed.
+Our law firm helps clients all throughout Texas with severe injury claims, even taking issues to the court for litigation as needed.